 And many more scenarios.
 If you have been injured because someone else is at fault, then accident claim solicitors could use their experience to put together a compensation claim that could result in compensation payment.
 This could be offered in order to cover the perceived cost of your pain and suffering as well as financial losses you could have sustained because of the accident.

 Within the sections of this guide below, we take a look at some of the most common questions we are asked about personal injury claims.
 We will explain the service that our panel of accident claim solicitors offer, as well as talking more in-depth about some of the types of claims mentioned above.
 If you would like to ask us anything at any point, then our lines are open for you to call and speak to an advisor, whether you’re ready to begin a claim or not.

 The first scenario we will take a look at is compensation for a work injury.
 You may feel a little worried about considering accident claims against your employer, but it might be wise for you to consider the following points:

-- Making a claim could highlight an issue that needs fixing, which would prevent the same thing happening to anyone else.
+- Making a claim could highlight an issue that needs fixing, which would prevent the same thing from happening to anyone else.

 - The business that employs you should have taken insurance that will cover the cost of your accident claim.

 - Your employer would not be allowed by law to try and treat you differently due to the fact that you are making a claim.
 Your rights should be protected.
 If your employer tried to treat you differently, they could be in trouble for acting against you.

 - Most employers welcome the opportunity to look after their employees.
 If you are injured in the course of your work because your employer was negligent, they could feel bad and may hope to redress the balance.
 A compensation payment may not compensate for what you’ve been through, but it may help you move on from the incident.